dannykvu/Drawing-Snoopy-Python/README.md

 # Drawing-Snoopy-Python
 Wrote a python program to draw one of my favorite cartoon characters as a kid.
-(Snoopy from Charlie Brown)
+(Snoopy from Charlie Brown) (character.py file)